bagaag/coderfolder.com/README.md

-code.wiseley.com
+hobprog.com
 ================
-This is the Jekyll source to code.wiseley.com.
+This is the Jekyll source to hobprog.com, my hobby programming site.
 I moved the site from Git Pages to another hosting account since Git Pages didn't support any Jekyll plugins.